 CURA: The theme for this year’s World Health Day centers around health equity.
 What does health equity mean to you, and how do you envision we build a fairer, healthier world for everyone?

 Howard Mosby: At HEAL, our vision for health equity is that communities of color are as healthy as every other community and that health statistics are equitable across the board.
-Our mission is to ensure that equity is rooted in all parts of healthcare, from treatment access to delivery, and providing educational resources is a big factor in how we address that.
+Our mission is to ensure that equity is rooted in all parts of healthcare, from treatment access to delivery to policymaking.
+Providing educational resources is a big factor in how we address that.

 To get minority communities healthy, we have to be honest about how we got here.
 We have to acknowledge that there was systemic racism and bias in every medical journal and treatment pathways from the start, and by extension still is due to those norms and stereotypes based in how medicine evolved to create the current treatment pathways and start over for communities of color, period.
 And only then we can start undoing the factors that got us here today.